hund030/TeamsFx_Wiki_review/Available-actions-in-Teams-Toolkit.md

   - uses: teamsApp/publishAppPackage
     with:
       appPackagePath: ./build/appPackage/appPackage.${{TEAMSFX_ENV}}.zip # Required.
 Relative path to this file.
 This is the path for built zip file.
+    writeToEnvironmentFile: # Write the information of created resources into environment file for the specified environment variable(s).
+      publishedAppId: TEAMS_APP_PUBLISHED_APP_ID
 ```

 ## Output:
-* TEAMS_APP_PUBLISHED_APP_ID: The Teams app id in tenant app catalog.
+* publishedAppId: The Teams app id in tenant app catalog.
 It is different from the app id in Teams developer Portal.

 # azureStorage/enableStaticWebsite
 This action will enable static website setting in Azure Stroage.